RishabhK12/RxMind/docs/privacy-policy.md

 # Privacy Policy

-Last Updated: 11/26/2025
+Last Updated: 12/24/2025

-RxMind ("we," "us," "our," or "the App") is committed to protecting your privacy and giving you control over your health information.
+RxMind ("we," "us," "our," or "the App") is committed to protecting your privacy and giving you control over your information.
 This Privacy Policy explains how we handle your data when you use our mobile application.
 By using RxMind, you agree to the practices described in this Policy.

 ## What Information We Collect

 ### A. Information You Provide
 You may provide photos or PDFs of discharge papers, manually entered medications, schedules, tasks, follow-up appointments, notes, reminders, and questions typed into the app.
-This information may include health-related data.

 ### B. No Account Required
 You may use RxMind without creating an account.
 We do not require your name, email, phone number, or any identifying information.